mraza007/Python-for-beginners/markdown-version/expressions_and_statements.md

 #### Statements
-* An statement is an piece of code that do some actions.
+* An statement is a piece of code that do some actions.
 * Python Interpreter executes the statements.

 ```Python3